lucaslacerdacl/second-degree-polynomial/README.md

 ### Setting up

-Execute the `run.secondDegreePolynomial.sh` file to generate the binary files inside `dist` folder and get packages.
+Execute the `run.sh` file to generate the binary files inside `dist` folder and get packages.

 For OSX:
 ```shell